Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 As with all label changes, removing a sensitivity label from a label policy or deleting a sensitivity label takes time to replicate to all users and services.

 See [Removing and deleting labels](https://learn.microsoft.com/en-us/microsoft-365/compliance/create-sensitivity-labels?view=o365-worldwide#removing-and-deleting-labels) for more info.

+## Protecting SharePoint Sites, Teams, and Groups with Sensitivity Labels
+Sensitivity labels for SharePoint sites, Teams, and Microsoft 365 Groups is not enabled by default.
+You must take several steps to enable sensitivity labels for these containers.
+See [Use sensitivity labels with teams, groups, and sites](https://learn.microsoft.com/en-us/purview/sensitivity-labels-teams-groups-sites).

+**Step 1: Enable sensitivity label support for groups in PowerShell**
+Follow the guidance [here](https://learn.microsoft.com/en-us/azure/active-directory/enterprise-users/groups-assign-sensitivity-labels#enable-sensitivity-label-support-in-powershell) to configure the `EnableMIPLabels` setting for groups.
+You may need to create

 ## Use PowerShell to manage Sensitivity Labels